google/koladata/docs/fundamentals.md

 # kd.attrs creates the same bag whether we use a or a1.
 kd.attrs(a1, c=2)  # the same kd.attrs(a, c=2)

-# Can enrich with the attributes from the original.
+# Enrich with the attributes from the original.
 a1.enriched(a.get_bag())  # equivallent to just a
 a1.enriched(a.get_bag()).v  # 3 - the same as a.v
 a1.with_attrs(c=2).enriched(a.get_bag())  # the same as a.with_attrs(c=2)

-# Can create multiple versions of the same objects/entities that have
+# It makes possible to create multiple versions of the same objects/entities
-# different attributes, which can be later merged together.
+# that have different attributes, which can be merged later together.
 a = kd.new(z=4)
 a1 = a.stub().with_attrs(x=1)
 a2 = a.stub().with_attrs(y=2)